All articles

 In this schematic, wallets "A" through "E" are all unique passphrase-protected hidden wallets; the (minor) differences between each separate, valid passphrase are highlighted in green.

-Passphrases are used to create unique hidden wallets and control access to them, without requiring a second hardware wallet or Wallet Backup.
-This means your funds are safe, even if your Wallet Backup is compromised.
+Passphrases are used to create unique hidden wallets and control access to them, without requiring a second hardware wallet or wallet backup.
+This means your funds are safe, even if your wallet backup is compromised.

 Choosing a passphrase

-Whereas your Wallet Backup is randomly generated, you choose your own passphrase:
+Whereas your wallet backup is randomly generated, you choose your own passphrase:

 • It can be any memorable word / phrase / sentence up to 50 bytes (about 50 ASCII characters)